NeuralSyntaxLab/lab-handbook/Histology and Immunohistochemistry/Triton_DAPI_preperation_usage.md

 1. To prepare 3 mL of DAPI solution at a 1:2000 dilution:
    - **Volume of DAPI:** `3000 × (1/2000) = 1.5 µL`.
    - **Volume of PBS:** `3000 - 1.5 ≈ 3000 µL`.
-2. add the DAPI and PBS to a 5 ml tube and cover it with aluminum foil.
+2. Add the DAPI and PBS to a 5 mL tube and cover it with aluminum foil.
-3. store the DAPI solution at +4deg Celsius.
-Keep the solution covered from light and use it fresh.
+3. Store the DAPI solution at +4°C. Keep the solution covered from light and use it fresh.

 ---

 ## Incubation and Staining Protocol

-## Materials
+### Materials
 - 24-well plate
 - Pasteur pipette
-- pipette
+- 200 µL pipette and tips
-- serological pipette
+- Serological pipette

 ### 1. **Preparation**
 1. Fill a 24-well plate with 500 µL PBS per well.